Mortgage Payment Calculator

 What is a Mortgage Payment?

-A mortgage payment is the recurrent set amount of money paid at regular intervals to pay down your mortgage balance and eventually pay this balance off in full.
+A mortgage payment is the recurrent set amount of money paid at regular intervals to pay down your mortgage balance.
 A mortgage payment is made up of 2 main components: principal and interest.
 The mortgage payment is specific to the amortization period and the term during which the rate is guaranteed.

-In the case of an adjustable-rate mortgage (ARM), the interest rate won’t stay constant for the life of the mortgage, possibly not even for the term, so interest costs can only be estimated.
+In the case of an adjustable-rate mortgage (ARM), where the payment may fluctuate, the interest rate won’t stay constant for the life of the mortgage, possibly not even for the term, so interest costs can only be estimated.
 Changes in the mortgage payment will not impact your amortization schedule if you choose an ARM.

 For variable-rate mortgages (VRM), where the payment stays constant, interest costs cannot be estimated as the interest-carrying costs for the term will fluctuate based on changes in interest rates.
 This will affect the principal amount paid during the term and possibly the amortization over the life of the mortgage.